memomsft/delta-lake-optimizations/docs/02-lab-optimizations.md

 ## B. Baseline Measurements

-Before optimizing, we measure:
+Before optimizing, it’s important to measure performance so we can compare later.
+We will measure two things:

-- **Full table scan** — to see the cost of reading all files.
+1. **Full table scan** – how long it takes to count all rows.
-- **Selective filter** — to see the cost of reading only a subset of data.

-This baseline lets you compare performance **before and after OPTIMIZE**.
+2. **Selective filter** – how long it takes to count only rows where `country='US' AND category='electronics'`.

+Run the following code:

 ```python
 import time